Plant and Machinery Allowances (PMA): buildings and structures: floors

 In the cases of Hunt v Henry Quick Ltd *and *King v Bridisco Ltd 65TC108 the companies claimed plant or machinery allowances on mezzanine floors used for storage installed in warehouses.
 The Commissioners found that the mezzanine floors were movable temporary structures used for storage.
 The mezzanine floors had not become part of the premises.
 The kind of expenditure incurred in these cases is covered by the reference to ‘storage equipment’ at s.23 CAA.
 The fact that a mezzanine floor is not part of the premises is irrelevant.
 S.21 defines buildings as including assets which are not incorporated in a building but are of a kind normally incorporated in a building.

 An asset is either a floor or a large shelf (storage equipment) and will rarely, if ever, be both and so the claim either fails or it succeeds in full.
-Please contact CTISA (Capital allowances - technical) before accepting that expenditure on floors qualifies in part.
+Please contact a capital allowances technical adviser in Business, Assets and International (BAI) before accepting that expenditure on floors qualifies in part.